Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Introduction

-Recent advances have opened directions for such high-dimensional problems.
-Legin et al.~\cite{legin2024posterior} showed that score-based diffusion models can successfully sample from the posterior distribution of initial density fields; however is still computationally expensive.
-Two recent developments in generative modeling suggest potential improvements: (1) \textbf{Flow matching} formulates generation as solving a deterministic ordinary differential equation rather than a stochastic process, typically enabling faster and more stable sampling with fewer integration steps~\cite{kannan2025cosmoflow}.
-(2) \textbf{Wavelet-based diffusion} models have demonstrated that operating in the wavelet coefficient domain rather than pixel space can provide substantial computational savings while preserving the high-frequency details crucial for many applications~\cite{friedrich2024wdm, mebratu2025wavelet}.
-We hypothesize that combining these two innovations is particularly well-suited for cosmological inference due to the hierarchical nature of structure formation~\cite{1991ApJ37952W}.
+Recent advances have opened directions for high-dimensional problems.
+Score-based diffusion has been applied to this problem~\cite{leginPosteriorSamplingInitial2024} but remains computationally expensive.
+Two recent developments in generative modeling suggest potential improvements: (1) \textit{Flow matching} formulates generation as solving a deterministic ordinary differential equation (ODE) rather than a stochastic process, typically enabling faster and more stable sampling with fewer integration steps~\cite{lipmanFlowMatchingGenerative2023}.
+(2) \textit{Wavelet-based generative models} have demonstrated that operating in the wavelet coefficient domain rather than pixel space can provide substantial computational savings while preserving the high-frequency details crucial for many applications~\cite{friedrichWDM3DWavelet2025, mebratuWaveletFlowExtragalactic2026}.
+We hypothesize that combining these two innovations is particularly well-suited for cosmological inference due to the hierarchical nature of structure formation~\cite{whiteGalaxyFormationHierarchical1991}.

-In this work, we introduce \textbf{Cosmo3DFlow}, a framework combining flow matching with wavelet-space modeling for high-dimensional inverse problems (Figure~\ref{fig:teaser}).
-Cosmo3DFlow achieves order of magnitude speedups over diffusion baselines while matching or improving reconstruction quality. \textbf{Our main contributions are:}
+We introduce \textbf{Cosmo3DFlow}, a framework combining flow matching with wavelet-space modeling for high-dimensional inverse problems (Figure~\ref{fig:teaser}).
+Cosmo3DFlow achieves order of magnitude speedups over diffusion baselines while matching or improving reconstruction quality. \textbf{Our main contributions include:}